St. Vincent Ferrer Seminary: Revolution for Philippine independence

 The happy school days came to sudden stop with the outbreak of Filipino-Spanish conflict.
 The seminary became a military barrack of three nationalities: first by the Spanish soldiers, then by the Filipino forces and later by the American soldiers.
 By then, the seminarians had disbanded to the provinces and some of the fathers had sailed to Manila.
 On February 11, 1898, the American soldiers occupied the seminary.
-The seminary fathers headed by Fr.
-Viera, rector; Fr.
-Napal and Fr.
-Zaro were ordered to abandon the seminary.
+The seminary fathers headed by the priests Viera (rector), Napal, Zaro were ordered to abandon the seminary.
 They proceeded to Sta.
 Barbara and presented themselves with Gen. Martin Delgado, the revolutionary leader during the guerilla war.
-He was an alumnus of the Seminario-colegio and because of this, he treated them cordially.
+He was an alumnus of the seminario-colegio and because of this, he treated them cordially.
 Upon his advice, they continued their flight up north in search for a safe place to stay.
-By March 6, the fathers received instruction from Gen. Delgado to return to Iloilo.
+By March 6, the fathers received instruction from Delgado to return to Iloilo.
 Since the American soldiers occupied the seminary, the fathers made their residence in Colegio de San Jose.

-The seminary during the American Period
+During the American Period

-Acting upon the request of the Apostolic Delegate, Bishop Andrés Ferrero y Malo de San José, O.A.R. requested the fathers to return to the seminary.
+Acting upon the request of the apostolic delegate, Bishop Andrés Ferrero y Malo de San José requested the fathers to return to the seminary.
 This they did in February 1902.
 Their first task was to condition the seminary for the opening of classes, for they had found it in disarray.
-As Fr.
-Mariano Napal said, if they wanted to sit down, they had to do it on the staircases.
+As Mariano Napal said, if they wanted to sit down, they had to do it on the staircases.

 The new fathers joined the community.
-By 1903 there were four new seminary fathers; Fr.
-Juan Villa, Rector, Fr.
-Pedro Santamaria and Fr.
-Leandro Zaro.
+By 1903 there were three new seminary fathers: Juan Villa, Rector, Pedro Santamaria, and Leandro Zaro.
 The arrival of Bishop Frederick Zadok Rooker in the diocese helped a lot in reorganizing the seminary life.
 With his help, the seminary was back to normal life at the beginning of the school year 1904–1905.
 Once more, the seminary knew days of prosperity under the American flag.
 The enrolment for the school year 1906-1907 was more than six hundred students.
-Later, another Bishop, Mons.
-Dougherty made more improvements.
+Later, Bishop Dougherty made more improvements.
 He spent some Php 40,000.000 for this project.
 His friends in America gave the funds spent for this improvements, which brought prosperity days to the seminary.
 From that time on, the yearly enrolment reached around 180 interns and some 600 externs.

 Destruction of the first seminary building

 On the night of October 7, 1906, a sudden fire caused by a candle, left carelessly burning in the sacristy by the seminarian in charge of it, reduced the building into a heap of ashes.
 Nothing was saved but no-one was hurt among the seminarians and the fathers.
-Bishop Rooker was not a man who could be demoralized by misfortune.